Is There Such a Thing as a First-Time Homebuyer with Bad Credit? (Spoiler: Yes!)

 First, it’s about getting connected with the right agent and lending team and evaluating your specific situation.
 “I always tell our buyers, we need to find out where we are so we can figure out where to go,” he says.
 “If we have some issues going on, there’s a solution to every single one.”

-Indeed, if you’re a first-time homebuyer with bad credit, you have plenty of options — you just need to know what they are.
-For help, read through our primer — which we broke down by credit score and filled with expert tips — and learn how first-time homebuyers with bad credit can get into the game and start building wealth through real estate.
+Indeed, if you’re a first-time homebuyer with bad credit, you have plenty of options, and you just need to know what they are.
+In this primer, we outlined effective solutions by credit score and offered expert tips so you can get into the game and start building wealth through real estate.

 If you have… no credit score

-Even if you have no credit score, you may be able to get a Freddie Mac Home Possible loan, made for borrowers with very low to moderate income — first-time homebuyers; move-up borrowers; and retirees — with as little as 5% down.
+Even if you have no credit score, you may be able to get a Freddie Mac Home Possible loan, made for borrowers with very low to moderate income, including first-time homebuyers, move-up borrowers, and retirees — with as little as 3% down.

 Borrowers with no credit score can qualify for these loans if they pass a special underwriting procedure.
-Only the borrower’s own income can be included to determine eligibility, here; spouses, or any other family members who won’t be a borrower on the mortgage, can’t include their income.
+Only the borrower’s own income can be included to determine eligibility, here.
+Spouses or any other family members who won’t be borrowers on the mortgage can’t include their income.
+With this loan, income is limited to 80% of the area median.

 If you have… a credit score of 580 or less and no down payment

-You might qualify for a Veterans Affairs (VA) loan if you’re a veteran.
+If you’ve served in the military, you may be eligible for a Veterans Affairs (VA) loan.
 While the VA doesn’t set a minimum on this type of loan, some lenders will consider credit scores starting at 580.
 (Most want to see a minimum credit score of 620.)

 The biggest appeal of a VA loan is that it’s easier for vets to get financing through no-down-payment loans and less stringent credit and income requirements than conventional mortgages.

-This loan doesn’t require private mortgage insurance, or PMI.
-This can lead to major monthly savings for the borrower on the cost of that insurance alone.
+This loan doesn’t require private mortgage insurance (PMI), offering the borrower major monthly savings on the cost of that insurance alone.

 For this type of loan, however, you will have to pay a one-time funding fee, meant to help offset taxpayers’ costs.
 This fee varies, but a first-time buyer with no money down could pay a fee of 2.15% of the loan amount.
 The fee goes down with the size of the down payment.
 (Reservists and National Guard members pay slightly more in fees than active duty members,)